cc-archive/global-summit/www/summit/_includes/program.md

 ---

+## The Future of Sharing

 ### Day 3.
 Saturday, October 17th -- CC Strategy Meeting

-* Sub-theme -- The Future of Sharing
 * About -- series of meetings/programs/workshops around CC and activities of global CC community
 * Type -- internal/discussion/workshop/meeting
-* Where? -- National Museum of Korea
+* Where -- National Museum of Korea
-* Who? -- CC network
+* Who -- CC network
-* Interpretation available?	-- No
+* Interpretation available -- No

 #### Breakfast